Short-handed Florida stuns No. 6 Tennessee 75-49

 Florida used a 7-0 run to build a double-digit late in the first half and a 13-2 spurt early in the second to stretch its advantage to 20 points (53-33).

-The result was Florida’s most surprising victory since upsetting No. 4 Auburn in Gainesville last January.
+The result was Florida’s best performance since stunning No. 4 Auburn in Gainesville last January.
 This might have been even more shocking given the state of Florida’s roster.
 Johnson, Castleton and Lewis combined to average nearly 40 points.

 Castleton tweaked an ankle in Florida’s last game and was ruled out shortly after warmups.
 Lewis missed his third straight game, but is expected to return this weekend.